vanderLaan-Group/tlbbd-sp2018/content/onepage/06-sl_libs.md

 weight = 7
 +++

-## Lab 6: Super Learner Libraries and Screening Algorithms
+## Lab 6: Libraries and Screening Algorithms for Super Learning

 In our sixth lab meeting, we'll continue discussing Super Learning, an optimal approach to ensemble machine learning.
 Here, we'll dive into how to construct